 The good news is that the most common challenges are entirely avoidable with the right planning and the right tools.
 Many organizations run into trouble with integrating the new system into their existing tech stack, managing rule complexity as they grow, getting the team on board, and maintaining strict governance.
 Let’s walk through each of these hurdles so you can clear them with confidence.
 A platform with a comprehensive set of features is designed to help you sidestep these issues from the start.

-Integrating with Existing Systems
+The Challenge of Integrating with Legacy Systems

 One of the first roadblocks you might encounter is getting your new BRMS to talk to your existing software and data sources.
 If a system isn’t built for easy connection, you could find your team bogged down writing custom code just to get everything to work together.
 This not only delays your project but also adds unexpected costs and complexity.